 I like this book because it has lots of repetition and opportunities for kids to repeat phrases back to you.
 Bonus points for you if you actually sing Pete’s song!

-This book is a sweet story that many kids will be able to relate to on the first day of school.
+This is one of my favorite books for back to school.
+It is a sweet story that many kids will be able to relate to on the first day of school.
 A little girl is extremely nervous about leaving her family and headed to a new classroom.
 Her mom explains that she will be fine, she just has butterflies in her tummy.

 As the girl makes her way through the day, she begins to make connections to other students and build her confidence.
 Each time she opens her mouth to speak, a butterfly flutters out.

 This book is great for students to discuss symbolism.
 The butterflies represent her nervousness, and as each one flutters out it shows she is feeling more sure of herself.

 Good luck to everyone on their first days of school!
 Work hard and remain positive.
 You will do great things!